wesruv/target.en/help/c-activities/t-automated-personalization/experience-preview.md

 * The preview links generated are valid for two months.
 After this time, you must regenerate your preview URLs.
 * You must regenerate any time an experience is changed.

-**Sharing Experience URLs**
+**Sharing Experience Preview URLs**

 * You can preview an experience even if you are not part of the targeted audience.
-* You can share Experience URLs with colleagues who don't have access to Adobe Target.
+* You can share experience preview URLs with colleagues who don't have access to Adobe Target.

-**Viewing Experiences with Experience URLs**
+**Viewing Experiences with Experience Preview URLs**

 * The preview functions for any saved activity, as long as the page hasn't changed.
-* The experience URL is available whether the activity is active or inactive.
+* The experience preview URL is available whether the activity is active or inactive.
-* You cannot preview an experience that has the Draft status
+* You cannot preview an experience that is in Draft status.
-* Reporting is not impacted by previewing Experience URLs.
+* Reporting is not impacted by viewing experience preview URLs.

-**Troubleshooting Experience URLs**
+**Troubleshooting Experience Preview URLs**

 * If you are not able to see the preview in the new tab (due to browser cache), try refreshing two or three times or copy the link and open it in new browser, new session, or in a private-browser mode.
-* Whether you are running your own QA for your activity or whether you forward links to another team, you can easily preview specific experiences without setting up separate tests.